blinkinput/blinkinput-android/README.md

 	}

     @Override
-    public void onScanningDone(BaseRecognitionResult[] dataArray, RecognitionType recognitionType) {
+    public void onScanningDone(RecognitionResults results) {
-    	// this method is from ScanResultListener and will be called when scanning completes
+    	// this method is from ScanResultListener and will be called
+    	// when scanning completes
+    	// RecognitionResults may contain multiple results in array returned
+    	// by method getRecognitionResults().
-    	// multiple scan results may be returned, depending on generic settings that define
+    	// This depends on settings in RecognitionSettings object that was
-    	// whether all found objects should be returned or only the first one (see subchapter
+    	// given to RecognizerView.
-    	// "Generic settings" in chapter "Recognition settings and results")
+    	// For more information, see chapter "Recognition settings and results")

     	finish(); // in this example, just finish the activity }